UllaRisager/Learn-with-Locals/_posts/2017-05-10-the-story-behind-learn-with-locals.md

 I went to Bali to learn how to code, and when the day came to make up wireframes, I said to my mentor: "I’m gonna do a blog and he said: "No you’re not, you're gonna do this business idea you told me about last night!"
 "Ulla, you can create a fully working MVP", he said that with twinkles in his eyes, so I did it, I couldn't let him or myself down.

-I tweaked my original concept to fit my own needs, because to be honest, I’ve never booked any of Airbnb’s Trip Experiences because they were either too expensive or too “average” despite being super curated and cool, I would rather upskill and **learn**, so I put everything into that perspective and that’s actually how LEARN WITH LOCALS started.
+I tweaked my original concept to fit my own needs, because to be honest, I’ve never booked any of Airbnb’s Trip Experiences because they were either too expensive or too “average” despite being super curated and cool, I would rather upskill and learn, so I put everything into that idea and that’s how LEARN WITH LOCALS started.

-### The philosophy behind Learn With Locals?
+### The philosophy behind the idea

-**It all revolves around people, connections and learning.**

 I believe that the future is not somewhere you go, but you create your own future.

 Because we have become more informed than ever, more connected than ever we're also burdened by information overload, so we will start to look for emotional connection and empowerment in all areas of life and ask ourselves: “How can I get more out of my life?”.

+This happened to me after survivng the Paris Terrorist Attack in 2015.

-People want to have life-fulfullling experiences, not only at home, but also when they travel and they are seeking travel experiences that closely align to their own personal values.
+I think most people who are at a certain stage in their life want to have life-fulfullling experiences, not only at home, but also when they travel and they are seeking travel experiences that closely align to their own personal values.

-So traveling is no longer only about the trip and the destination - but it is about how we experience a trip viscerally and how it changes our worldview.
+So for me, it really all revolves around people, connections and learning - because traveling is no longer only about the trip and the destination - but it is about how we experience a trip viscerally and how it changes our worldview.

-This is what I am trying to touch upon by starting Learn With Locals so that we can allow people to reach for for personal fulfillment and enriched lives through experiences, people and learning.
+This is what I am trying to touch upon by starting Learn With Locals - so that we can allow people to reach for for personal fulfillment and enriched lives, through experiences, connections and learning.